ManifoldScholar/manifold-docs/_docs/projects/accounts/users.md

 Has full CRUD permissions within a specific instance and Read access to the (forthcoming) Analytics menu item.

 **Use Cases**.
-Administrator permissions would be assigned to the person (or team members) overseeing a Manifold installation at an institution.
+Administrator permissions would be assigned to the person (or team members) overseeing a Manifold installation at an institution or publishing unit.
 Within a university press, this permission designation would be assigned to one or a subset of the following: a digital editor, someone from either the editorial or production departments, or, in some cases, an IT manager.

 ### Editor